 On June 27, 2018, we closed on the purchase of the remaining 90% of the membership interests of Alternative Solutions and the Oasis LLCs.
 The closing occurred pursuant to the Acquisition Agreement dated December 4, 2017, as amended.
-On such date, we made the payments to indirectly acquire the remaining 90% of the Oasis LLCs, which were equal to cash in the amount of \$6,200,000, a \$4.0 million promissory note due in December 2019 (the "Oasis Note"), and 22,058,823 shares of its common stock.
-The cash payment of \$5,995,543 was less than the \$6,200,000 payment originally contemplated because the Company assumed an additional \$204,457 of liabilities.
+On such date, we made the payments to indirectly acquire the remaining 90% of the Oasis LLCs, which were equal to cash in the amount of \$5,995,543, a \$4.0 million promissory note due in December 2019 (the "Oasis Note"), and 22,058,823 shares of its common stock.
+The cash payment of \$5,995,543 was less than the \$6,200,000 payment originally contemplated because we assumed an additional \$204,457 of liabilities.
 The Oasis Note bears interest at the rate of 6% per annum.
 The Oasis Note may be prepaid at any time without penalty.
-The Oasis Note is secured by all of the membership interests in Alternative Solutions and the Oasis LLCs, which we expect to receive in due course.
-The change of ownership in the Oasis LLCs to the Company will be recorded upon receipt of such regulatory approvals.
+The Oasis Note is secured by all of the membership interests in Alternative Solutions and the Oasis LLCs and by the assets of the Oasis LLCs.